 4. A drying rack to extend the longevity of your clothing

 I use my collapsible drying rack on a weekly basis to dry my clothing.
 This helps save money on the electric bill and preserves the life of my clothing.
-You can find this drying rack here.
+Click here to learn more about this drying rack.

 5. A lunch bag with reusable containers